codurance/site/src/_posts/2018-11-29-the-functional-style-part-8.md

 }
 ```

 As you can see, `top` returns empty and `pop` throws an illegal state exception.
-I think in this case throwing an exception is reasonable because, given the last-in-first-out nature of stacks and the typical uses they are put to, attempting to pop an empty stack almost certainly does indicate a bug in the program rather than a user error.
+I think it is reasonable to throw an exception in this case, because given the _last in first out_ nature of stacks and their typical uses, any attempt to pop an empty stack indicates a probable bug in the program rather than a user error.

 As for the non-empty implementation, that looks like this: